Enjot/material-weather/README.md

 My main goal was to make a pleasant-looking app, that has some small unique functionality I didn't find in other weather apps in the Play Store:
 - getting info about postcodes in search results for the same-named places (other apps can put the region, but quite often it's not enough in my area to recognize which place I should choose from the list, some places can be named the same being in the same region)

-### Already in the app:
-✅ light/dark mode
-✅ dynamic themes
+### Features:
-✅ current, hourly, and daily weather data
+✅ current, hourly and daily weather data
 ✅ air pollution data
-✅ weather conditions data
 ✅ searching for places
 ✅ offline-first functionality
 ✅ getting data from the device location
 ✅ handling location permissions
-✅ pull to refresh
+✅ handling no location, no internet and error server responses ✅ pull to refresh
-✅ search bar edge-to-edge animations
 ✅ managing saved places
 ✅ settings screen
+✅ screen for a detailed daily forecast
 ✅ periodic background updates

-### Functional to do:
-➡️ support for the Polish language
+✅ support for the Polish language
+✅ light/dark mode and dynamic themes support
+✅ edge-to-edge design

+### Architecture
+- single module
+- 3 layers (data, domain and UI)
+- kotlin coroutines for async programming
+- kotlin flows for reactive programming
+- unidirectional data flow
+- dependency injection with inversion of control

+### To do:
+➡️ support for imperial units
 ➡️ widgets
-➡️ detailed daily weather data on another screen
-➡️ periodic background updates
-➡️ dialogs with additional info about some weather data
-➡️ moon and sun data
-➡️ support for imperial units
-### Technical to do:
-➡️ weather images stored locally (currently they are always loaded from the network)
-➡️ rework of pull to refresh
-➡️ rework of loading weather and search results animations (including shimmer effect)
-➡️ handling poor/no internet connectivity
-➡️ unit, integration and end-to-end tests
+➡️ tests

 ### Tech Stack:
 - Kotlin, Jetpack Compose including Canvas, Material 3, Dagger-Hilt, Room, Retrofit, WorkManager, Preferences DataStore
 ### Helpers libraries: